 The Cigarette Tax Act was originally enacted by the 1947 Legislature.
 It imposed a tax of 0.5 cent upon the sale of 10 cigarettes.
 The code was amended many times with rates being raised in small increments and portions of the proceeds being dedicated to veterans' bonds and the general school fund.
 In 1966, the Legislature repealed dedication to the veterans' bonds.
-In 1978, the Legislature repealed dedication to the school fund.
+In 1978, the Legislature repealed dedication of the tax to the school fund.

 In 1978 the Cigarette Tax rate was raised to 17 cents per package of 20 cigarettes.
-The rate did not increase again until the 2003 Legislative Session when it was raised to 55 cents per package of 20.
+The rate did not increase again until the 2003 Legislative Session when it was raised to 55 cents per package of 20 cigarettes.

 In 2001, the Cigarette Tax Act was amended to include all tobacco products, not just cigarettes, and renamed the Tobacco Products Excise Tax.
 Other tobacco products are snuff, chewing tobacco, and tobacco products meant to be consumed by means other than smoking.
 Other products also include pipe tobacco and cigars.
-These products are taxed at a rate of 7.0 percent of the wholesale price.
+These products were taxed at a rate of 7.0 percent of the wholesale price.

 Effective July 1, 2016, the tax on cigarettes increased to \$1.20 per pack of 20 cigarettes and the tax on other tobacco products increased to 12 percent of wholesale price.
 Additionally, an excise tax was imposed on the sale of e-cigarette liquids at the rate of 7.5 cents per milliliter or fraction thereof.
 This tax is also imposed on e-cigarette mixing kits and mixing kit components based on the volume of e-cigarette liquids that can be produced by or from the kit or components.
-Prior to July 1, 2016, revenue from Tobacco Products Excise Tax had been decreasing.

-Tobacco Products Tax and E-Cigarette Excise Tax Revenue Fiscal Years 2013 - 2017
+Tobacco Products Tax and E-Cigarette Excise Tax Revenue Fiscal Years 2015 - 2019

 Fiscal Year Collections

-2013 \$107,021,658

-2014 \$101,779,766

 2015 \$102,163,206

-2016 \$100,273,876
+2016 \$100,274,076

-2017 \$194,646,681
+2017 \$194,646,682

+2018 \$177,839,164

+2019 \$171,223,757